-When the Chief Medical Statistician first advised, in 1985, that old age or senility would be accepted as the sole cause of death in some circumstances, he recommended a lower age limit of 70 years.
-There is no statutory basis for this limit and some crematorium referees have set higher limits for accepting applications for cremation when the only cause of death is old age.
-Some coroners ask registrars to report to them all deaths under the age of 75 or 80, or at any age, certified as due to old age alone.
-The average life expectancy at birth for men in 2009 was about 77 years and for women 82 years.
-After much discussion, the ONS Death Certification Advisory Group has recommended that deaths certified as due to old age or senility alone should be referred to the coroner, unless the deceased was 80 or older, all the conditions listed above are all fulfilled and there is no other reason that the death should be referred.
-Similar terms, such as 'frailty of old age', will be treated in exactly the same way.
+While there is no statutory age limit or restriction on referring to 'old age', a death certified as due to old age or senility alone will usually be referred to the coroner, unless the deceased was 80 or older, all the conditions listed above are fulfilled and there is no other reason that the death should be referred.
+Similar terms, such as 'frailty of old age', will be treated in the same way.

-5.4 Never use 'natural causes' alone
+4.4 Never use 'natural causes' alone